andrewyang96/talks/Intro to Blockchains and Cryptocurrencies/blockchains.md

 A digital, distributed ledger in which transactions are publicly recorded.

+Blockchains are usually secured by *cryptographic hash functions*.

 Invented by *Satoshi Nakamoto* (true identity unknown) for use in Bitcoin.

 ---